Stages and symptoms of Parkinson’s disease

 (For symptoms, click here.)

-Stages of Parkinson’s disease is a tricky topic.
+Stages of Parkinson’s disease are tricky to determine.
 This is largely because each person’s set of symptoms is unique.

 Still, experts have tried their best to describe a typical progression.